-You are not required to provide proof of English Proficiency for admission to Chinese School of Theology Certificate and Diploma programs because the language of instruction is Chinese.
-If you are registered for a certificate or diploma and want to enroll in an English language course, or change to a Master's level program, you will be required to provide proof of English proficiency as stated above.
+You are not required to provide proof of English proficiency for admission to a Diploma program because the language of instruction is Chinese.
+If you are registered for a Diploma, and want to enroll in an English language course or change to a Master's level program in Chinese, you will be required to provide proof of English proficiency as stated above.